UdithaPJ/CodeArchive/README.md

 📌 Why This Exists

-To practice programming by building real-world mini-projects.
+- To practice programming by building real-world mini-projects.
-To reinforce fundamental concepts like data structures, algorithms, file handling, and more.
+- To get a deeper underatanding about fundamental concepts like data structures, algorithms, file handling, and more.
-To have fun writing code without overcomplicating things.
+- To have fun writing code without overcomplicating things.

 ## Projects